 Exploring LGBTQ+ history at National Trust places

 LGBTQ+ heritage is an important part of the history of the nation.
-It also plays a vital role in unlocking the histories of some of the places in our care, many of which were home to, and shaped by, people who challenged conventional ideas of gender and sexuality.
+It also plays a vital role in unlocking the histories of some of the places in our care, many of which were home to, and shaped by, queer people who challenged wider society's conventional ideas of gender and sexuality.

 We're a founding member of the Queer Heritage & Collections Network.
 With investment from the National Lottery Heritage Fund, we're developing our digital skills programme to support our work on LGBTQ+ heritage.